textlint/textlint/README.md

 - npm 2.0.0+

 If you're not sure what version of Node you're running, you can run `node -v` in your console to find out.

 :warning: Note:

 - If you have installed `textlint` globally you must install each reference rule globally as well.
 - If you have installed `textlint` locally you must install each rule locally as well.

-We recommend installing `textlint` locally.
+We recommend installing `textlint` locally via `npm install --save-dev textlint`.

 ### For Node.js beginners